jiyuzhuang/jiyuzhuang/README.md

 ### 🚀 Goals In 2021

-- Start to learn a new speaking language 🇯🇵;
+- 🇯🇵 Start to learn a new speaking language;
-- Try MIDI keyboard 🎹;
+- 🎹 Try MIDI keyboard;
-- Code in a new programming language 👾;
+- 👾 Code in a new programming language;
-- Drink more tea and less coffee 🍵.
+- 🍵 Drink + tea / - coffee.

 <!--
 **jiyuzhuang/jiyuzhuang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.